BaptisteVandecrux/BaptisteVandecrux.github.io/_fieldworks/2024-gc-net.md

 We visited DYE-2, KAN_U, Saddle, Crawford Point, NASA-SE and even South Dome where we got stranded for 8 hours due to sticky snow, thin air and low winds, making it impossible for the twin otter to take off.

+At DYE-2 a ground penetrating radar (GPR) survey was designed by my colleague Anja Rutishauser, and I was put in charge of pulling the radar.
+The main question that we wanted to answer is how variable are the firn properties.
+This question was studied further by Adrian Muller for his [Master's thesis](https://infoscience.epfl.ch/entities/publication/47b3cf7a-bbf0-4e9a-a38f-7796edd6d235) at the Ecole Polytechnique de Lausane under Anja's supervision.
+Another motivation was to repeat GPR surveys from the FirnCover fieldworks of 2016 and 2017 where I was also involved.

 <div style="display: flex; flex-wrap: wrap; gap: 8px; justify-content: center; align-items: center;">

   <div style="flex: 1 1 45%; max-width: 48%; display: flex; align-items: center; justify-content: center;">